Pest IssuesCommon Bathroom Pests and How to Get Rid of Them

 While fridges and freezers are mostly safe from vermins, they aren’t 100% pest proof.
 The only thing that makes fridge pest infestations uncommon is the fact that most pests avoid colder climates.

 Flies are everywhere, especially when it’s hot outside.
-It’s pretty common to see a housefly inside your home, but did you know that those little flying insects can find their way in your fridge.
+It’s pretty common to see a housefly inside your home, but did you know that those little flying insects can find their way into your fridge, too?

 The best thing about flies is that they won’t lay their eggs in the fridge as it’s too cold.
 The cold temperature will also make them slow, which makes it easier to catch and remove them from the fridge.
-Still, this doesn’t mean that they won’t cross contaminate your food by walking all over it.
+Still, this doesn’t mean that they won’t cross contaminate your food while walking all over it.

 Fruit flies have no problem surviving in a fridge.
-If you store your fresh fruits inside in your fridge, then there’s a big chance to get a fruit fly invasion.
+If you store your fresh fruits inside your fridge, then there’s a big chance of a fruit fly invasion.
 Infestation can appear in other parts of the house like the bathroom, as well.

-The best way to get rid of the gnats in your fridge is to wash all organic food under the tap and open the doors of the fridge, to let the gnats out.
+The best way to get rid of the gnats in your fridge is to wash all organic food under the tap and open the doors of the fridge to let them out.

 While roaches most likely would’ve found their way from the outside of your fridge, you’d want to deal with them immediately.

-Sometimes you may get them inside your fridge while you’re looking for something.
+Sometimes you may get them inside your fridge while you’re looking for a particular item.
 They would crawl up, or fly in, without you even noticing.

 If you’re renting, pests may have even found their way inside the fridge when it wasn’t used.
 This would mean that the problem has been present for much longer than you’re thinking and they may be even between the walls of the fridge, and not only in the cold department.